-- 2 medium onions, chopped
+- 2 medium onions chopped

-- 3 large garlic cloves, chopped
+- 3 large garlic cloves chopped

-- 1 tbsp coconut or avocado oil
+- 1 tbsp oil for frying

 - 1 tsp salt

-- Ground black pepper, to taste
+- Ground black pepper to taste

-- 1/2 cup pumpkin seeds
+- 1/2 cup pumpkin seeds optional

-Storage Instructions: Refrigerate covered for up to 5 days or freeze in a glass airtight container for up to 3 months.
+- Freeze: In a glass airtight container for up to 3 months.